PythonAberdeen/user_group/2022-03/README.md

 ## Intermediate Challenge

-Help us imporve some data from a previous Code The City event.
+Help us improve some data from a previous Code The City event.
 Using Python and Wikidata attribute ships built in Aberdeen to which companies built them.
 Prepare the output for uploading to Wikidata.
 Get the full challenge [here](https://github.com/PythonAberdeen/user_group/tree/master/2022-03/intermediate)